b13/t3ext-country2language/README.md

 Map the detected country code to the GET variable "C", which means that users from Germany will have &C=DE in their URL.

 	tx_country2language.countryCodeGetVariable = C

+### Set a default country code, if the IP couldn't be found

+Sometimes, it is necessary to set the default country code, if the GeoIP detection has failed.

+	tx_country2language.defaultCountryCode = UK